The Encyclopedia of American Songs and Musicals

 The movie leads the spectator in the heart of a swindle taking place in the universe of the “haute couture” design.
 Sherwood Nash, a kind businessman but without scruples had the idea to ask the stylist Lynn Mason (Bette Davis) to copy the collections of the Parisian creators to resell them at a low price in New York.
 The scam is quickly and efficiently conducted and the protagonists, settled for the occasion in Paris, insinuate themselves very easy into this smart set where get confused lies and small calculations.
 Nobody is exempt, whether it is the Parisian fashion designer Oscar Baroque (Reginald Owen) who draws in fact his inspiration from old fashion magazines nor his partner Duchess Alix (Verree Teasdale) who is been thought of as an aristocrat although well born in the New York suburb.
 The police will have to get involved and Nash to definitely renounce his suspicious transactions so that morality gets the upper hand.

 Generally well noted by critics, the movie mainly crossed once more the time thanks to the talent of Busby Berkeley.
-Released in February, a few months only before the Hays Code imposes its Puritanical rules, Fashions of 1934 is one of the last examples of the liberality which reigned in the Hollywood studios.
+Released in February, a few months only before the Hays Code imposes its Puritanical rules, Fashions of 1934 is one of the last examples of the liberality that reigned in the Hollywood studios.
 The musical show that featured Duchess expresses some darings which the American film will soon have to give up.
-Chorus girls are there effectively held in honor in outfits both too slight and too attractive to suit in the clothing rigidity defined by the Code.
+Chorus girls are there effectively held in honor in outfits both too slight and too suggestive to be suited with the clothing strictness defined by the Code.
 Busby Berkeley nevertheless knew as any other previously to exalt the feminine body, its gracefulness and the quality of its curves.
-We remain confused by the close-ups peppering his choreography showing young women both smiling and spontaneous, such real ingenuous facing the enticed eye of the viewer.
+We remain confused by the close-ups peppering his choreography showing young women both smiling and spontaneous, such real ingenuous facing the enticed eye of the spectator.
 Broken Melody is certainly a wonder in the genre.
 Busby Berkeley carries on as usual the contrast between white and black in an unreal universe resulting from a dream.
 The dance routine approaches perfection with timings testifying once again of his genius for the graduated adjustment of rhythmical choreographies.
 Stripped outfits that were the heyday of Hollywood, however, will soon be stored in attics, victims of a merciless about-turn .

 15 the film credits